 This is a wild area of rolling terrain, excellent for practicing touring techniques, off-piste skills and how to use the avalanche security equipment.

 No trip to the Pyrenees is complete without visiting the UNESCO world heritage site of the Cirque du Gavarnie.
 But you’ll get to see it from a totally different view to the thousands of tourists that visit every year.

-We climb the Pic St. Andre and admire the towering 3000m summits of the Spanish frontier.
+We climb one of the pics near the French-Spanish border such as Pic St. Andre and admire the towering 3000m summits of the Spanish frontier.
 A day focusing on uphill techniques, kick turns and the use of skins.

 Wednesday – begin our hut to hut tour